koraytugay/koraytugay.github.io/content/various/maven.md

 ## Lifecycle
 Maven defines a concept called __lifecycle__.
 A lifecycle has many <strong>phase</strong>s. __Goals from plugins are bound to phases of a lifecycle__.
 There are three standard lifecycles in Maven: __clean__, __default__ (a.k.a. __build__) and __site__.

 A lifecycle on its own cannot be invoked but a phase of a lifecycle can be.
-Invoking a phase such as __install__ will invoke all goals bound to the phases including the __install__ phase of the default lifecycle for example.
+For example: invoking `mvn install` will invoke all goals bound to the phases until (and including) the __install__ phase of the __default lifecycle__.

 ### Clean Lifecycle as an Example
 This lifecycle consists of three phases: __pre-clean__, __clean__ and __post-clean__.
 The interesting phase in the clean lifecycle is the clean phase.
 [Apache Maven Clean Plugin](https://maven.apache.org/plugins/maven-clean-plugin/)s clean goal is bound to the clean phase in the clean lifecycle.
 This goal deletes the output of a build by deleting the build directory.